 - Raw or undercooked eggs – Raw eggs are the primary source of Salmonella bacterial poisoning.
 Though rare, intrauterine sepsis could occur.
 Eggs that carry a higher risk of salmonella are those from backyard hens, farmer’s markets, or otherwise unpasteurized.
 Commercially-prepared food products made with raw eggs such as mayonnaise, salad dressings, ice cream and cookie dough are most often made with pasteurized eggs, which are safer choices than home-prepared raw items made from unpasteurized eggs.

-- Sushi & Raw Seafood – Raw fish and seafood has the potential to contain parasites and bacteria.
+- Sushi & Raw Seafood – Raw fish and seafood have the potential to contain parasites and bacteria.
 A safer way to consume raw fish is commercially-frozen fish that has been frozen to –4 up to 0 degrees Fahrenheit.
-While the UK does not currently advise against pregnant women consuming raw fish, the US, Canada, France and other countries do.
+While the UK does not currently advise against pregnant women consuming raw fish, the US, Canada, France, and other countries do.

 Research reveals that a baby’s palate begins to develop even before it’s born, as the mother’s diet flavors amniotic fluid.
 You can help maximize your baby’s gut health and willingness to accept diverse flavors and healthy foods, as well as decrease your risk of gestational diabetes, by following a Mediterranean-style diet.
-This style of eating incorporates a variety of fiber-rich foods such as vegetables, fruits, legumes, whole grains, as well as omega-3 rich seafood, lean meats, olive oil, herbs, and spices.
-In addition, it’s recommended pregnant women include top allergen foods in their diet such as dairy, eggs, soy, wheat, and nuts to reduce the risk of food allergies in their children.
-Exercise is also helpful for both the mother and baby’s health.
+This style of eating incorporates a variety of fiber-rich foods such as vegetables, fruits, legumes, and whole grains, as well as omega-3-rich seafood, lean meats, olive oil, herbs, and spices.
+In addition, it’s recommended pregnant women include top allergen foods in their diets such as dairy, eggs, soy, wheat, and nuts to reduce the risk of food allergies in their children.
+Exercise is also helpful for both the mother's and baby’s health.

 There is an overwhelming amount of pregnancy information available online to sift through, learn from and apply, but this article condenses down the most important foods to avoid, the ones you can safely include and how to support you and your baby’s health.